prt95/HeadFirstDesignPatterns/README.md

 Strategy Pattern: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 The strategy pattern lets the algorithm vary independently from clients that use it.

-Chapter 2
+**Chapter 2**
 Design Principle: Strive for loosely coupled designs between objects that interact.

 loose coupling: When two objects are loosely coupled, they can interact but they have very little knowledge of each other.

-Observer Pattern:  It defines one-to-many dependencies between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+**Observer Pattern**:  It defines one-to-many dependencies between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 Java has built in support for observer pattern.
 This is achieved using Observer interface and Observable class.